A glance at the benefits of horseback riding camp

 “What we hope for all kids who go to riding camp is that they have an amazing time, make lots of new friends, find their love of horses and come home safe and sound with great memories and excitement to go back the next year,” concludes Coburn.

-This article was provided by the Ontario Equestrian Federation, the provincial sport organization for equestrian activities in Ontario.
+Some material above was provided by the Ontario Equestrian Federation, the provincial sport organization for equestrian activities in Ontario.
 The OEF advocates safe riding practices for all riders and riding facilities.
 Visit www.horse.on.ca to learn more.